Privacy

 Roster does not collect, log, or transmit any information about you, the accounts you load into it, the games you launch, or how you use the app.
 The application would still work if you firewalled it from everything except Roblox.

-There are three outbound destinations Roster ever contacts:
+By default there are four outbound destinations Roster ever contacts:

 1. Roblox's web API, to refresh your accounts.
 Same hosts your browser would hit.